aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/sct.md

     ![Connect to Amazon Aurora](images/sct_aurora.png)

-5. Select and Expand the `HR` schema from the left-hand panel to inspect the schema objects.
+5. Select and expand the `HR` schema from the left-hand panel to inspect the schema objects.

     ![Schema Objects](images/schema_objects.png)
 ___

 ## Task 3 - Convert the Schema Using the Schema Conversion Tool
-Now that you have created a new Database Migration Project, the next step is to convert the Oracle schema of the source database to that of target Amazon Aurora PostgreSQL database.
+After creating a Database Migration Project, the next step is to convert the source Oracle schema to the target PostgreSQL schema.

 1. Right-click on the `HR` schema from Oracle source and select **Convert Schema** to generate the data definition language (DDL) statements for the target database.